marcinjahn/technology-notebook/src/src/content/articles/programming/functional-programming/fundamentals.md

 mathematical functions.
 They do not rely on or modify any state.
 Their outputs depend solely on the inputs.

-::: tip Impurity will always be there
+:::tip[Impurity will always be there]
 Some of the code has to be impure.
 Otherwise, the program wouldn't be able to communicate the result to the outside world (communicating outside world implies impurity).